vijit-kala/vijit-kala/README.md

 ### Currently a CS Undergrad.

 - 🔭 I’m currently working on - `A personal project`
-- 🌱 I’m currently learning - `DSA && Front-End Development`
+- 🌱 I’m currently learning - `DSA`
 - 👯 Open to Collaborate
 - 💼 Actively Seeking internship opportunities
 - ⚡ Hobbies: I like playing Football, Coding and love watching Anime and reading Manga